razvannesiu/Plumber-Hub/README.md

 **Specifications**
 - Provides cost estimates for a trip
-- Keeps track of customers' name, adress, phone number
+- Keeps track of customers' name, adress, phone number, email
 - Has a history of trips with the services offered in each
 - Has a history of tools used in each trip (optional)
 - Each trip to a customer has zero or more invoices.
 Invoices can be emailed to customers (optional)